Skip to main content

 On-Facebook lead forms

-Used native Facebook lead forms (Instant Forms) rather than driving traffic to a landing page.
-This eliminates the click-to-page drop-off and pre-fills name, email, and phone from the user's Facebook profile — dramatically increasing conversion rates.
+Used native Facebook Instant Forms rather than a landing page — eliminating click-to-page drop-off and pre-filling name, email, and phone from the user's Facebook profile.
+This single change dramatically reduces form abandonment for high-friction financial products.

 Monthly checks for life from a Retirement Annuity